CAR T cell Therapy and ImmunoPrism™

 Ian Schillebeeckx, Ph.D.

 One therapeutic area of immuno-oncology that has excelled in blood cancers is chimeric antigen receptor (CAR-T) T cells.
-CAR-T is a therapy which uses a patient’s own cells to attack cancer.
+CAR T cell therapy uses a patient’s own cells to attack cancer.
 Briefly, this is done by harvesting a patient’s T cells, genetically engineering those T cells to produce a receptor to a specific antigen, and reintroducing these engineered T cells back into the patient.
 To outsiders, this approach may seem like science-fiction, however, the therapy has very real and very impressive results in a blood cancer: ~80% of patients have had total remission.

 ImmunoPrism™ is a unique assay which robustly measures the relative abundance of different immune cells.
 This assay was optimized for solid tumors, especially FFPE archival samples.
 However, the underlying Immune Health Expression Models that power ImmunoPrism™ were created from primary PBMC samples.
 Therefore, ImmunoPrism™ is well suited to also studying the immune response in blood based cancers.